epklein/epklein.github.io/_mgmt/self/self-mgmt-personal-planning.md

 - [Weekly Planning](/mgmt/self/weekly-planning): Every Monday, first thing in the morning;
 - [Daily Planning](/mgmt/self/daily-planning): Fast daily routine to adapt the weekly plan;
-- [Weekly Retro](/mgmt/self/weekly-retro): Every friday, in the end of the day, I run a retrospective of the week;
+- [Weekly Retro](/mgmt/self/weekly-retro): Every Friday, at the end of the day, I run a retrospective of the week;
 - [Monthly Retro](/mgmt/self/monthly-retro): In the last Friday of the month, I run a retrospective for the month.

 ## Time Management Techniques